Click Here for a 3D design consultation with our interior designers!

 Expert’s speak: “A tester is good to have when you don’t know if your lamp gave up or the socket.
 This helps you know what to fix,” says Paul.

 Where to buy: Any hardware store will have a tester screwdriver.
 Make sure to purchase one with a grip that is well insulated.
-The Tester screwdriver can be purchased here.
+The Tester screwdriver can be purchased from Amazon.

 What is it: Put together a set of at least two paint brushes (thick and thin), two to three rollers of different widths, a pan, and sandpaper of varying grades (coarse to fine).

 What you need it for: A thin paint brush helps you tackle finer lines and corners while rollers help you cover larger areas with even distribution of the paint.
 You will need a pan to mix the paint while the sandpaper is used for minor surface prep for an even and clean surface to paint.